 Tacoma Nature Center offers different nature-based day camps for ages 4–12 where campers peer into tide pools or get eye-to-eye with bugs and slugs.
 Camps for younger kids meet three half-days; camps for older kids meet for full-day weeks with extended care available.

-Point Defiance Zoo & Aquarium presents camps with themes from Busy Builders — which explores beavers and other crafty builders — for the little ones, to camps like Wild Photographer for the older kids.
+Point Defiance Zoo & Aquarium presents camps with themes from Movin' and Groovin' — which explores animal movement — for the little ones, to camps like Wild Photographer for the older kids.

 South Sound STEM camps

-LeMay - America's Car Museum's camps get kids excited about all aspects of the car.
-The Fundamentals of Car Design and Engineering camp teaches kids how to design a car, from first ideas to 3D printing.
-Their High Speed Fun option is all about playing with racing simulators and learning about the engineering that goes into making high-speed cars.
+America's Car Museum's camps get kids excited about all aspects of the car.
+Previous camps have included themes like; The Fundamentals of Car Design and Engineering teaching kids how to design a car, from first ideas to 3D printing.
+2018 summer camp details are not available on their website yet so be sure to check back for updates!

 Ages: Grades 4–9

-City of Auburn offers several STEM camps with themes from space to LEGO robotics.
+City of Auburn offers several STEM camps with themes from Kids in the Kitchen to LEGO robotics.
 These camps tackle real-world concepts in physics, engineering and architecture, with tons of options available.